cissagatto/SimilaritiesMultiLabel/README.md

 8. jobs.R

 ## Preparing your experiment

 ### STEP 1
-A file called _datasets-original.csv_ must be in the *root project folder*.
+A file called _datasets-original.csv_ must be in the *root project directory*.
 This file is used to read information about the datasets and they are used in the code.
 We have 90 multilabel datasets in this _.csv_ file.
 If you want to use another dataset, please, add the following information about the dataset in the file:

 | Parameter    | Status    | Description                                           |